This article was updated on January 13, 2022

-As a small business, you probably go to your brick-and-mortar store or use word-of-mouth to connect with customers.
-However, with the outbreak of COVID-19, this approach becomes limiting.
-The businesses that are best equipped to adapt to changing circumstances (and experience a year-round influx of new customers) are those who use both local marketing and digital marketing strategies.
+With the pandemic still a reality, it is all the more important to ensure your business maintains a strong digital presence.
+Businesses that are best equipped to adapt to changing circumstances (and experience a year-round influx of new customers) are those that use both local marketing and digital marketing strategies.

-You don’t need a marketing agency to successfully promote your small business online.
+You don’t need a digital marketing agency to successfully promote your small business online and raise brand awareness.
 In fact, it’s easier than ever to get started.
-The more you use your authentic voice to connect with customers online, the easier it will be to reap the rewards of digital marketing.
+The more you use your authentic voice to connect with customers online, the easier it will be to enjoy the advantages of digital marketing.
 Curious?

 Check out these 7 benefits of digital marketing for small business owners below.

-Did you know that 98% of Nextdoor users say that local businesses help their neighborhoods thrive?
-What makes Nextdoor unique is that it automatically connects your business to locals who are passionate about the same things you are.
+Did you know that 98% of Nextdoor neighbors say local businesses help their neighborhoods thrive?
+What makes Nextdoor unique is that it automatically connects your business to locals who are passionate about supporting their local economy.

-And you don’t have to be a social media guru to start engaging with your neighbors on Nextdoor.
+And you don’t have to be a social media marketing guru to start engaging with your neighbors on Nextdoor.
 Creating your Business Page is easy, and better yet, free.
-After you create your Nextdoor Business Page:
+After you claim your Nextdoor Business Page:

 - Customize it to include your contact information, a list of services, photos of your business and products, your website link, and more.

-Think you know more than the WikiHow article that shows up at the top of Google?
-We agree!
-Luckily, digital marketing can help ensure that your business shows up in local search results.
+One of the advantages of digital marketing is that it can help ensure that your business shows up in local online search results.

-You don’t need an in-house data scientist to crack Google’s algorithm—it’s actually easier than you think to show up in search results.
+You don’t need an in-house data scientist to crack the Google algorithm—it’s actually easier than you think to show up in search results.
 In fact, big tech companies want people to see relevant local results when they Google “Pilates Bloomington” or “Key West contractors.”

 Search engine results are the new Yellow Pages, after all.